liborty/sets/README.md

 ## Trait SetOps

-Implements set operations: `infsup, search, member, union, intersection, complement` for all four types of sets.
+Implements set operations: `infsup, member, search, union, intersection, complement` for all four types of sets.
 Generally speaking, these are faster (more efficient) for the ordered and especially indexed sets, rather than for the unordered sets.
 For example, `member` is then able to use the binary search.

 ## Release Notes (Latest First)

-**Version 0.1.2** - implemented `SetOps` trait with standard set operations.
+**Version 0.1.2** - implemented `SetOps` trait for struct `Set`.
+The other three structs will follow in the next version.

 **Version 0.1.1** - competed the associated functions for all initiations and conversions of the four set structs.